-In times of multiple crises, such as conflicts, the Covid-19 pandemic, climate change, and rising global food prices, the pressure on land resources continues to grow.
+In times of multiple crises, such as conflicts, the COVID-19 pandemic, climate change, and rising global food prices, the pressure on land resources continues to grow.
 Safeguarding fair and equal access to land remains essential to food security and food systems transformation.
-The 10th anniversary of the VGGT provides an opportunity to take stock, evaluate and discuss the potential of the guidelines as a tool to improve both, land governance and food security worldwide.
+The 10th anniversary of the Voluntary Guidelines on Tenure (VGGT) provides an opportunity to take stock of the guidelines, to evaluate them and discuss their potential as a tool to improve both land governance and food security worldwide.

-Here, A high-level panel with the member of the German parliament Renate Künast, Svantje Nielsson from the German Ministry for Food and Agriculture, Welthungerhilfe’s Secretary General Mathias Mogge, Ellen O. Pratt from the Liberia Land Authority, Dr. Ward Anseeuw, founder of the Land Matrix Initiative, and Berns Komba Lebbie from Land for Life Sierra Leone, will discuss the generated recommendations, the potential of the guidelines for improving food security in times of multiple crises and reflect on Germany’s role in the implementation of the guidelines worldwide.
-Further inputs will be given by Michael Fuhrmann, who is the current deputy head of the German Institute for Human Rights, and honoree for his role during the negotiations of the VGGT, as well as Michael Taylor, CEO of the International Land Coalition (ILC).
+In Berlin, a high-level panel with the member of the German parliament Renate Künast, Swantje Nilsson from the German Ministry for Food and Agriculture; Welthungerhilfe’s Secretary General Mathias Mogge, Ellen O. Pratt from the Liberia Land Authority; Dr. Ward Anseeuw, founder of the Land Matrix Initiative; and Berns Komba Lebbie from Land for Life Sierra Leone, discussed the generated recommendations, the potential of the guidelines for improving food security in times of multiple crises and reflected on Germany’s role in the implementation of the guidelines worldwide.
+Further inputs were given by Michael Windfuhr, who is the current Deputy Head of the German Institute for Human Rights, and honoree for his role during the negotiations of the VGGT, as well as Michael Taylor, CEO of the ILC.

 Jann Lay, Head of Research on Globalization and Development at the German Institute for Global and Area Studies, summarized the key messages of the events, both, in a closing statement and in a written format.

 Key messages "The 10th anniversary of the VGGT in times of multiple crises: Securing Food through Land Rights", panel discussion on 11.30.2022 and workshop on 11.28.2022